stormpath/stormpath-nginx/README.md

 ## Using the OAuth token endpoint

 The OAuth token endpoint supports the password, refresh, and client credentials grant types.
-More information can be found in the [OAuth spec](https://tools.ietf.org/html/rfc6749), but here's a general overview:
+More information can be found in the [OAuth spec](https://tools.ietf.org/html/rfc6749), and the [Stormpath OAuth Guide](https://docs.stormpath.com/rest/product-guide/latest/auth_n.html#generating-an-oauth-2-0-access-token) but here's a general overview:

 ### Password Grant Type